Trade guide

 Do I need to be a qualified electrician first?

 No, auto electrical work is a separate specialism.
-While general electrical knowledge helps, vehicle electrical systems have their own training pathways and qualifications through automotive organizations like IMI.
+While general electrical knowledge helps, vehicle electrical systems have their own training pathways and qualifications through automotive organisations like IMI.

 How important are EV skills for auto electricians?